HomeSpecialties › Ophthalmology

 How to optimise your application

 The honest read: Entry is the whole game.
-With about one in four applicants selected, the lever is a CV that scores well centrally — research and publications, ophthalmology service-registrar experience, regional exposure — combined with strong referees and, above all, interview performance, which RANZCO's own average-points data shows is what most separates selected candidates.
+With about one in four selected, the lever is a CV that scores well centrally — research, ophthalmology service-registrar experience, regional exposure — plus strong referees and, above all, interview performance, which RANZCO's average-points data shows most separates selected candidates.

 • Build ophthalmology experience (tied to CV / experience score, start PGY1–3) — Ophthalmology RMO and unaccredited service-registrar terms are heavily rewarded in scoring; continuous recent eye-unit time counts most.